sonsandco/django-shoptools/examples/readme.md

-These sample projects provide example implementations, and integration tests for the shoptools bundled apps
+The reference project provides a full example of shoptools integration, and integration tests for the bundled apps.

+Other example project may be added here in the future.